Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ## NOTE: As of the time of this commit, the [original site](https://challenge.synacor.com/) appears to have been taken offline.
 Reddit user [/u/Aneurysm9](https://www.reddit.com/r/adventofcode/comments/11pjsxk/comment/jbzkpo3/) has posted a [repository](https://github.com/Aneurysm9/vm_challenge) with the puzzle binary, documentation and hashes of their solution codes.

 ### Introduction
 In the December of 2022 I learned about the [Advent of Code](https://adventofcode.com/).
 Advent of Code is a yearly series coding puzzles by Eric Wastl.
-Those puzzles reignited my enjoyment of coding for fun.
-I've been maintainting a legacy system so these puzzles doubled as a way to modernize my skill set.
+Those puzzles re-ignited my enjoyment of coding for fun.
+I've been maintaining a legacy system so these puzzles doubled as a way to modernize my skill set.
 I choose to learn C# as it aligns with my professional goals.

 During my brief time with the Advent of Code (AoC) community I learned of the Synacor Challenge, another puzzle created by the same author.
 Having finished a block of AoC puzzles, I decided to take a break and spend some time seeing what I could do with the Synacor Challenge.